-This year's holiday sales are still growing.
-MasterCard data shows that the holiday season（From November 1 to December 24), U.S. retail sales (excluding auto sales) grew 8.5% year on year, 10.7% higher than 2019; Physical store shopping ushered in a recovery, with its sales increasing by 8.1% over last year and 2.4% over 2019;Online sales remain strong, up from last year11%, up 61.4% compared with 2019 before the epidemic.
+This year's holiday sales still maintain a growth trend.
+According to data from MasterCard, during the holiday season（From November 1st to December 24th, retail sales in the United States (excluding car sales) increased by 8.5% year-on-year and 10.7% compared to 2019; Physical store shopping has experienced a recovery, with sales increasing by 8.1% compared to last year and 2.4% compared to 2019;Online sales still maintain strong growth compared to last year11%, which is a significant increase of 61.4% compared to 2019 before the epidemic.

-In recent years, smart home is also increasingly favored by consumers.NPD data shows that from January to November this year, the sales of smart home products in the United States increased by 21% compared with the same period last year.
-In addition to safety, consumers now also care about whether the product is convenient, energy-saving and how the atmosphere feels.
+In recent years, smart homes have also become increasingly popular among consumers.According to NPD data, sales of smart home products in the United States increased by 21% from January to November this year compared to the same period last year.
+In addition to safety, consumers now also care about whether the product is convenient, energy-saving, and how the atmosphere feels.

-MasterCard also noticed that the Black Friday holiday（November 26 to November 28) is the highest consumption holiday of this year.
-During this period, US retail sales increased by 14.1% year on year.
-In store sales also rebounded, with a year-on-year growth of 16.5%, while online sales continued to grow, with a year-on-year growth of 4.9%.
+MasterCard also noticed that the Black Friday holiday（November 26th to November 28th is the highest spending holiday of the year.
+During this period, retail sales in the United States increased by 14.1% year-on-year.
+In store sales also rebounded, increasing by 16.5% year-on-year, while online sales continued to grow, increasing by 4.9% year-on-year.

 Another point is that the share of e-commerce is increasing.
 According to MasterCard's investigation,From November 1st to December 24th, online sales accounted for 20.9% of total retail sales, up from 20.6% in 2020 and 14.6% in 2019.